 The Golden Triangle

-Nowadays it is a major tourist attraction.
+Nowadays it is a major tourist attraction with many things to do and see.
 People come to visit the scenic spot where the borders converge, which is on the Mekong River.
 You can have your picture taken in front of a marker with the text “Golden Triangle”.
-There are souvenir shops, restaurants and a Buddha statue in a boat like structure.
+There are souvenir shops, restaurants, and a Buddha statue in a boat-like structure.

-It is possible to make a short boatride to Don Sao, an island in the Mekong River that is Laotian territory.
-We recommend to take a boat ride to Chiang Saen instead.
+It is possible to make a short boat ride to Don Sao, an island in the Mekong River that is Laotian territory.
+We recommend taking a boat ride to Chiang Saen instead.

 The Hall of Opium is an excellent museum, one of the best in Thailand.
 It tells the story of the history of mankind and opium.
 The much smaller House of Opium is a good alternative if you are short on time.

-Close to the Golden Triangle are the ruins of old Chiang Saen, which once was an important city in North Thailand.
+Close to the Golden Triangle are the ruins of old Chiang Saen, which once was an important city in northern Thailand.
 Ruined temples such as Wat Chedi Luang and Wat Pa Sak are worth a visit.
-Chiang Saen is a nice, small town with great views of the “Mighty Mekong”.
+Chiang Saen is a nice, small-town with great views of the “Mighty Mekong”.